pradeepcep/qwaver/README.md

 * data security -- of paramount importance.
 In no way do we want a user to have access to data from an organization to which they do not belong
-* performance -- This needs to be SNAPPY!
 * HTML/CSS styling
 * unit tests
 * support for more databases